zlaxx24/zlaxx24/README.md

 In other hand, recently, I completed a 14-week intensive immersive full-stack developer bootcamp, where I gained valuable experience and knowledge in a range of technologies, such as Java, Spring, Hibernate, mySQL, JavaScript, HTML, CSS, among ohters.

-I am committed to writing clean and maintainable code! 😄
+I am committed to write clean and maintainable code! 😄

 ## Programming Languages 👨‍💻